ThanhdatOris/idle_universe/PROGRESS.md

 ## 💡 MY RECOMMENDATION

-I recommend **Option B: Create Upgrades & Achievements UI Screens** as the next commit because:
+I recommend **Option C: Complete Prestige Screen Integration** as the next commit because:

-1.  **Visibility** - Players can now earn upgrades/achievements but can't see them
+1.  **Core Loop** - Prestige is the main progression mechanic
-2.  **Interaction** - Need UI to purchase the upgrades we just enabled
+2.  **Placeholder** - Current prestige screen is just a dialog
-3.  **Feedback Loop** - Completes the reward cycle for the player
+3.  **Data Ready** - Logic is implemented, just need UI to show it

-After that, **Option C: Prestige** will complete the core game loop.
+After that, **Option E: Offline Reward Dialog** would be good to improve retention.

 ---